 Freedom means the right to make choices.
 When you have a large population, that means many different kinds of people are making many kinds of different choices for different reasons.
 That means, mathematically speaking, a broad distribution graph of options chosen over time.
 Freedom produces diversity, as a direct consequence of its own laissez-faire philosophy.

 The Founders knew this.
 James Madison was an intellectual of his day, and a polymathic student of the great ideas of his time.
-It is hard not to see the influence of exposure to Condorcet’s theory about decision-making in Madison’s later ideas about diffusing the flames of faction by essentially dousing them in the large numbers of people spreading out within the growing nation.
+It is hard not to see the influence of exposure to Condorcet’s theory about decision-making in Madison’s later ideas about diffusing the flames of factions by essentially dousing them in the large numbers of people spreading out within the growing nation.
 He believed that ideas and interests that were actively opposing each other would be a good way to preserve enough vigor to sustain an active self-governing democracy.

 Regardless of the origin, Madison clearly himself was advocating for the power of diversity to preserve the very republic.
 He believed that this diversity of views in fact provided the structure that would help prevent singular demagogues from rising up too far and destroying democracy forever in their quest for unlimited power.
 The founders shared this foresight — that giving Americans the freedom to live as they may would lead to a healthy democracy, through the promulgation of different ideas and knowledge as well as through vigorous debate.

 You can’t have freedom without diversity

 Many who cite Freedom as their patriotic raison d’être do not seem to tolerate well the exercise of freedom by others, particularly others they disagree with or do not like.
 But as the great Civil Rights activist Fannie Lou Hamer once said, “Nobody’s free until everybody’s free.”
 She had the insight that if her rights could be taken away from her, then no one else’s rights would be safe in this nation either.